candlepin/candlepin/README.md

 Unless otherwise noted, these tasks are all recursive: they will run on the project you are in and all subprojects contained within.

+## Building with Gradle
+Candlepin uses gradle & gradle wrapper for building & running unit tests.
+To build Candlepin run `./gradlew war` from the root of the project.

+## Custom Build Properties
+A number of build flags can be passed to Gradle in order to rurn on or off certain features.
+The available flags are as follows:
+* `-Pdatabase_server=(mariadb|postgres)` Specify Mariadb or postgres as the database server to target.
+This defaults to postgres.
+* `-Pdb_host="hostname"` Specify the hostname for the databse server.
+This defaults to localhost
+* `-Papp_db_name="db_name"` Specify the name of the db schema to use.
+This defaults to `candlepin`
+* `-Plogdriver=true` Enable Logdriver support in config file generation & the generated war file.
+* `-Pqpid=true` Enable qpid configuration when generating a config file
+* `-Phostedtest=true` Enable the hosted test suite

 ## Internationalization
 * `./gradlew gettext` runs `xgettext` to extract strings from source files.
 * `./gradlew msgmerge` runs `msgmerge` to merge translation updates back into the